Go Wild in Wood Green: A Guide

 Vibez: It’s a real treat sitting on the top deck sipping a fresh one and knowing there is nothing TFL can do about it.
 On weekends, there is often live music for the outside crowd.

-Price: Not cheap: given Wood Green tends to operate at 90’s prices, it is pricier than I’d have hoped.
+Price: Not cheap: given Wood Green tends to operate at 90’s prices, it is pricier than we’d have hoped.

 Warmth: Very friendly staff who do their best to accommodate people on the top deck (when open) and outside in the courtyard.